mcagov/beacons/README.md

    - The SPA is served by Spring Boot.
    - Application specific documentation is in the [README](./backoffice/README.md).

+## Testing

+Application specific tests are covered in the READMEs linked to above.

+If you are working towards a release, look at the [end-to-end and smoke test documentation](./tests/README.md).

 ## Architecture

 ![Architecture diagram](docs/architecture_diagram.svg)